aklivity/zilla-examples/http.kafka.schema.registry/README.md

-# http.kafka.karapace
+# http.kafka.schema.registry

-This simple http.kafka.karapace example illustrates how to configure Karapace Schema Registry in zilla to validate messages while produce and fetch to a Kafka topic.
+This example illustrates how to configure the Karapace Schema Registry in Zilla to validate messages during produce and fetch to a Kafka topic.

 ### Requirements